drpatrik/combatris/README.md

 - [X] Introduce VS mode for multiplayer campaign
 - [X] Add KO box and sent lines box in battle
 - [X] Add possibility to have different UI components based on campaign
-- [ ] Display Winner / Position on game over screen
 - [X] New splash screen, allowing user to select campaign and starting level
+- [X] Allow user to change game settings (level, etc) in UI
+- [ ] Display Winner / Position on game-over splash screen
 - [ ] Sound
 - [ ] Remove the pane for showing combo/latest move and display combo/last move direct on the frame
-- [ ] Add new animation for combo/last clearing move (expanding text)
+- [ ] Add new animation for combo/last clearing move
 - [ ] Configure which joystick to use (if many available)
 - [ ] Move joystick mapping and other settings to a config-file
-- [X] Allow user to change game settings (level, etc) in UI
 - [ ] Auto discovery of broadcast address (e.g. 192.168.1.255)
 - [ ] Write a TCP/IP gateway server for Internet based support
 - [ ] Do a proper implementation of the sliding window protocol